AkashGutha/jekyll-post-generator/README.md

 # Specify the layout of the current post
 jposts create-post <postName> -l post

+# Specify the author of the current post
+jposts create-post <postName> -a author

+# Specify the subtitle of the current post
+jposts create-post <postName> -s subtitle

+# Specify the header image of the current post
+jposts create-post <postName> -himg header-image-path

 # You can specify multiple options at the same time :
 jposts create-post <postName> -l post -c category1,category2